Site icon Mailtrap

 To run the server, you can use the node command node app.js.

-If you’ve followed everything correctly, you should receive your test email in the inbox.
+If you’ve followed everything correctly, you should receive your email in the inbox.
 By clicking on the link in the message, you’ll make a request on the server and it will respond accordingly as email is verified.

 Pro tips